Homi Bhabha Level 1 Exam is a Written Test with 100 objective questions (4 options, OMR sheet). Time is 90 minutes, which is usually quite sufficient.

 How to follow an Exam-Oriented Approach as Homi Bhabha Exam date approaches?

-Follow this about one or two weeks before the exam:
+Follow this a few weeks before the exam:

 - Study memory oriented chapters like vitamins, diseases, air and atmosphere, etc.